8 Tips to Build Your Photography Facebook Page

 Here are 8 simple ways you can build your fan page:

 In general, they should be questions that are fairly easy to answer to ensure more people are willing to answer them.
 You can ask a specific question, a yes or no question, a timely question (ie. About current events) or maybe fun questions.
 You could even ask questions about their experiences or preferences.
-You can tailor these questions to your niche or every now and then you can just ask a general question to build the engagement on your page.
+You can tailor these questions for your photography niche or every now and then you can just ask a general question to build the engagement on your page.

-- Host a contest- Another fun way to build your fanpage is to host a contest.
+Another fun way to build your fan page is to host a contest.
 Facebook has now made this easier than ever before since you are not required to have a 3rd party app to have a Facebook contest.
 There are still rules surrounding the contests and what you are allowed to do so make sure you follow them.
 But since it’s easier now, it takes a lot of the stress out of the process.
 A great contest to start with is a photo caption contest.

 Statistics have shown that there is benefit to knowing how often to post.
-In general, 2-5 times a day is good but for some fanpages 5 times will be way too frequent.
+In general, 2-5 times a day is good but for some fanpages, 5 times will be way too frequent.
 If the page does not a large, interactive community this could be too many postings for one day.
 Smaller communities will want to stick to 1-3 postings a day.
 And remember that it’s really all about the quality of the post anyway.

-- Try out Facebook Ads- Some people are afraid of using Facebook Ads but they can be very beneficial to boosting your page.
+Some people are afraid of using Facebook Ads that they can be very beneficial to boosting your page.
 There are different types of ads that you can use for different purposes.
 Take some time to learn more about Facebook ads and how they might help you to boost your page and maintain your page over time.

 Special thanks to Lisa from Social Media Satisfied for this awesome blog post!